Go to page content

 Sleep disruption

 A person with RLS requires more time than the average person to fall asleep.
-It stems from a desire to alleviate the discomfort by moving or stretching their limbs.
+It stems from a desire to alleviate the discomfort through periodic limb movement.
 Hence, a decline in sleep quality may result in daytime sleepiness and influence rational thinking.
 For instance, a person will experience moodiness and irritability, and struggle to concentrate at work.

-A clinical physician will diagnose the syndrome after observing your symptoms.
+A clinical physician will diagnose the restless leg syndrome after observing your symptoms.
 They may also choose to perform complete physical and neurological examinations after reviewing your medical history.
-In doing so, they’ll be able to rule out other health disorders.
+In doing so, they’ll be able to rule out other health disorders and prevent making symptoms worse.
 An overnight sleep study may also be ordered if you exhibit signs of obstructive sleep apnoea.

 Making lifestyle modifications